allyndawn/remote-roller/README.md

 - Run `python3 serialtest.py3` and ensure "Hello World" is displayed on the LCD
 - Run `python3 toggle.py3` and ensure pressing the pushbutton toggles the pushbutton LED
 - (Press Ctrl-C to exit)
+- Run `python3 dicereader.py3` and ensure it is able to count the pips on `image.jpg` captured above
+- You can examine the processed.png output file to see what it saw

 ## Launch the Monitor
 - Run `python3 monitor.py3` and ensure the device is able to connect to AWS